nus-cs2113-AY2223S2/tp/docs/team/mustafaah10.md

 #### Exercise
  - Created the `Exercise` entity to be used which stores values in its fields for the exercise name, its description, the calories burnt and the date it was performed.

+### Unit Testing
+ - Wrote JUnit tests for the following commands: `DeleteCommand`, `TrackCalorieCommand`, `FilterCaloriesCommand`, `ListCommand`, `ExitCommand`

+### Contributions to Developer Guide
+ - Created the class diagram for the `Command` components
+ - Created sequence diagrams for `AddMealCommand` and `DeleteCommand`
+ - Added documentation for above diagrams and execution

 ### Contributions to team-based tasks
  - Created the logger which logs events like when the user started the app, meals and exercises added, when exceptions occurred.
  - Created a local log file which is written to by the logger mentioned above.